 Unrefined sea salt is good or just plain salt will do until you can source some.
 I know it sounds a lot but isn't actually for horses and they absolutely don't get enough from a salt lick.

 .
-Feed PremiumMVA (NZ & UK) or Supreme Vit & Min (Australia) this will supply all the essential vitamins and minerals needed when they are on a hay-only diet.
+Feed PremiumMVA (NZ & UK) or Supreme MVA (Australia) this will supply all the essential vitamins and minerals needed when they are on a hay-only diet.

 Add Alleviate Gold (high dose) until the symptoms have subsided.

-Contact us for guidance about which products to continue with - this depends on other associated symptoms, along with the hay you have sourced.
+Contact us for guidance about which products to continue with and dose rates - this depends on other associated symptoms, along with the hay you have sourced.

 If one of the symptoms is photophobia (can't stand the light, just like they have a migraine head-ache) then absolutely ensure there is adequate shade and put on a UV mask.
 Photophobia normally disappears within the first few days on their new diet regime, especially when Alleviate Gold is used.

 Light exercise is OK so long as you keep them within their comfort zone.
 This is where nose-nets can be a big help.
 Don't expect anything in particular of the horse because increased blood supply with exercise will trigger more episodes and cause distress.

 Expect that recovery will take months and that it will be somewhat erratic.
 In other words you may be making great progress and then they will have a bad day for some reason.
 Don't panic just stick to it!